On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

-A majority of the existing MMV algorithms \cite{RaoCotterDiversityMin04, Cotter_05_mmv, Tropp_05_SOMP, Blanchard14Greedy, Bresler12SAMUSIC, JohnChulYe12CSMUSIC, Mishali08Rembo} implicitly assume that the number of nonzero rows in $\matX$ is less than the number of measurements per signal, i.e, $k < m$.
-Currently, M-SBL \cite{Balkan14JSBLResults}, Co-LASSO \cite{PPal15PushingTheLimits} and RD-CMP \cite{Khanna17RDCMP} are the only MMV algorithms which have been theoretically or empirically shown to be capable of recovering a $k$-sparse support from fewer than $k$ measurements per signal.
-However, a theoretical understanding of when these algorithms are guaranteed to be successful is far from complete.
-In this work, we derive non-asymptotic guarantees for M-SBL's performance in the JSSR problem.
-Specifically, we derive the sufficient conditions for exact support recovery in terms of the number of MMVs and properties of~$\matA$.
+The vast majority of the JSSR solvers \cite{RaoCotterDiversityMin04, Cotter_05_mmv, Tropp_05_SOMP, Blanchard14Greedy, Bresler12SAMUSIC, JohnChulYe12CSMUSIC, Mishali08Rembo} implicitly assume that the number of nonzero rows in~$\matX$ is less than the number of measurements per SMV, i.e., $k < m$.
+Recently, \textit{correlation-aware} solvers such as Co-LASSO \cite{PPal15PushingTheLimits} and M-SBL \cite{Wipf_07_msbl, Balkan14JSBLResults}, and their extensions, e.g., RD-CMP~\cite{Khanna17RDCMP}, Co-LASSO-EXPGRD \cite{Sak18EXPGRD} and MRNNQP \cite{Lekshmi18CovEst} have been empirically shown to be capable of recovering sparse supports of size $k > m$ when $L$ is large.
+However, a complete theoretical understanding of when these methods are guaranteed to be successful is still lacking.
+Especially for M-SBL, due to its nonseparable and nonconvex log-marginalized likelihood objective, any support consistency guarantees about its global or local maxima are currently known only under restrictive assumptions, e.g., for noiseless measurements and row orthogonality of the signal matrix~$\matX$ in \cite{Wipf_07_msbl, Balkan14JSBLResults}, for the SMV case and row orthogonality of the measurement matrix in~\cite{YeeAtchade17SBLGuarantees}, and under the assumption of prior knowledge of the true support size and source signal power in \cite{NehoraiGTang10, Koochakzadeh18CorrAwareMMV, alex2019nonbayesian}.

-M-SBL's support recovery performance has been investigated in \cite{Wipf_07_msbl} for $k < m$, and in \cite{Balkan14JSBLResults} for $k \ge m$.
-In both studies, the orthogonality of the nonzero rows of $\matX$ is identified as one of the sufficient conditions for exact support recovery.
-For finite $L$, the row-orthogonality condition is too restrictive for a deterministic $\matX$ and almost never true for a continuously distributed random source.
-Thus, the existing support recovery guarantees for M-SBL are in reality only applicable in the asymptotic sense when $L \to \infty$.
-Furthermore, the earlier analysis is restricted only to noiseless measurements.
-In contrast, the new sufficient conditions derived in this work are non-asymptotic in nature and do not assume row orthogonality in the signal matrix $\matX$.
-Our analysis also accounts for the presence of measurement noise.
-While our focus here is on sufficient conditions for exact support recovery, the necessary conditions {have been} partly covered in \cite{ChiuRao16MSBLSuppRecovery} and \cite{PPal14SBLParamIdentifiability}.
+The main goal of the present work is to identify sufficient conditions for exact support recovery in the JSSR problem by a \textit{correlation-aware} procedure based on the M-SBL optimization.
+This is accomplished by analyzing the support consistency of gobal maxima of a constrained variant of M-SBL's type-II maximum-likelihood optimization.
+Our newly derived sufficient conditions for exact recovery of $k$-sized supports in the JSSR problem confirm that the support error probability vanishes even for $k > m$ when the number of MMVs is large enough.